 - 1/2 lime juiced

 - 1/2 cup shredded cheese of your choice

-- Few tablespoons of oil for pan-frying.
-(2-4 tbsp per batch)
+- 2 tablespoons oil for pan-frying.
+2-4 tbsp per batch

 Add all dry spices, frozen peas, quinoa and water.
 Stir well.
 Close lid.
 Set valve to 'Sealing' mode.
 Cook on MANUAL (High) for 2 minutes.
 Wait for 10 minutes of natural pressure release (NPR 10), and then manually release all pressure.
 Open lid and fluff the quinoa with a fork.
 Add chopped cilantro and lime juice.